perejack/fluxpayment/README.md

 ⚠️ **Important Security Considerations:**

-1. **API Key Security:**
+1. **API Key:**
-   - Never commit API keys to version control
-   - Use environment variables for production
-   - The hardcoded key is ONLY for testing
+   - The API key is configured in the functions
+   - For production use, consider implementing additional security measures

 2. **CORS Configuration:**
    - Currently set to allow all origins (`*`)